 20 beaches stretch 18 miles of coastline in Vieste, Italy making it one of the best beach towns in Puglia.
 See why the Legend of Cristalda & Pizzomunno makes Scialara the most popular beach in Vieste.

 Remember the telephone game?
 Your friend would whisper a secret in your ear, and you turn and whisper it on.
 Person to person eventually the narrative shifts and gets more fantastic and magical along the way.
-Learning about the legend in Vieste, Italy felt a bit like a romantic version of the telephone game.
+Learning about the legend in Vieste, Italy felt like a romantic version of the telephone game.

 My Husband Paolo was told about the Legend of Cristalda and Pizzomunno the day we checked into our hotel in Vieste, Italy.
-Paolo is Northern Italian, and the owner of the hotel was Southern Italian and spoke a strong dialect.
+Paolo is Northern Italian and the owner of the hotel was Southern Italian and spoke a strong dialect.
 At the time, I spoke very little Italian so Paolo had to recount the story in English.
-All of that to say, we already had a game of telephone going before we stepped foot on Scialara Beach.
+All that to say, we already had a game of telephone going before we stepped foot on Scialara Beach.